 \subsection{AD on Colored-MNIST}

-Based on the MNIST dataset, we created Colored-MNIST where for each sample in MNIST six copies in different colors (red, yellow, green, cyan, blue, pink) are created.
+Based on the MNIST dataset, we create Colored-MNIST where for each sample in MNIST six copies in different colors (red, yellow, green, cyan, blue, pink) are created.
 We use a colored version of EMNIST as OE.
 The network for Colored-MNIST is a slight variation of the AD network used on MNIST.
 We remove the last convolutional layer and change the number of kernels for the convolutional layers to $16$, $32$, and $64$, respectively.

-We used Adam for optimization, balanced every batch to contain 128 normal and 128 OE samples during training, and train the AD model for $120$ epochs, starting with a learning rate of $5e^{-5}$, reduced to $5e^{-6}$ after $100$ epochs.
+We use Adam for optimization, balance every batch to contain 128 normal and 128 OE samples during training, and train the AD model for $120$ epochs, starting with a learning rate of $5e^{-5}$, reduced to $5e^{-6}$ after $100$ epochs.